Run Service

 jobsCompleted

-The number of jobs in the service that completed.
+Defines the number of completed jobs in the service.

 jobsWithoutStatistics